DesignInformaticsLab/DesignInformaticsLab.github.io/_posts/teaching/designopt/2017-09-17-designopt-probability-review.md

 ## Probability and Statistics Review

-The topic on probability and statistics is seemingly off for an optimization class, but in fact closely related.
+The topic on probability and statistics is seemingly off for an optimization class, but in fact it is a closely related topic.
 There are several reasons to pick up basic probability and statistics background before we move forward in the class.

 1. **Response surface**: The evaluation of engineering systems often requires significant computational cost, which makes optimization algorithm unafforable or even intractable.
 In these case, response surface methods can help.
 A response surface is a **statistical** model that approximates the true physical responses of the system to be designed, allowing fast prediction of system performance without running the actual simulations or experiments.

 2. **Parameter estimation**: Some systems under design may contain unknown parameters, e.g., material elasticity or battery resistance.
 To be able to optimize such systems, we need to first identify these parameters.
 Parameter estimation is essentially a regression problem.

 3. **Reliability based design optimization**: Some design optimization problems have probabilistic objective, e.g., the profit of selling a product, or fatigue of a material, due to uncontrollable factors, e.g., consumer choices, or material initial cracks.
 In these cases, it is important that we not only design for good average performance, but also for minimal chance of failure.
-For example, one can define the objective as $$F(x) = p(f(x)>f^*)$$ where $$f^*$$ is an upper bound.
+For example, one can define the objective as $$F(x) = p(f(x)>f^*)$$ where
+$$f^*$$ is an upper bound.
 To optimize for such an objective, one will need to quantify the probabilistic distribution of $$f(x)$$.

 ### Probability vs. statistics

-**Probability** is about the **modeling** of random variables, the derivation and analysis of these models through deduction.
+**Probability** theory is about **modeling** of random variables, the derivation and analysis of these models through deduction.
 E.g., deducting the probability for any two students with the same birthday in a classroom is a probability problem.

 **Statistics** is about the analysis of **data**, the hypotheses and tests derived from the data through induction.
 E.g., testing the hypothesis that people born more often in the fall (I made it up) is a statistics problem.

-The two are related.
-Especially, insights gain from statistics are often based on probabilistic models.
+The two are also related.

 ### Continuous random variables

 Probability density function (pdf)} $$f_X(x)$$ of random variable $$X$$ describes the probability: